 Option 1: Data Definition

 Data Definition can be selected using Schema Picker.
 All Data Definitions are available for selection.
-See example of using of this type of Data Source.
+See example of using this type of Data Source.

 Option 2: Web Service